 Mix things up.

 “If you do the same thing every day, you’ll get bored and plateau quickly,” says Martin.
 Even worse, you might stop going.
-To keep things fresh, he suggests trying some classes like HIIT, yoga, spin, or Pilates, and mixing those classes in with your regular cardio and weight training sessions.
+To keep things fresh, he suggests trying some classes like HIIT, yoga, indoor cycling, or Pilates, and mixing those classes in with your regular cardio and weight training sessions.
 “Doing the elliptical every day is a lot better than doing nothing, but it won’t bring serious results like resistance and interval training,” he adds.
 “Try to do one new exercise every week, and you’ll soon have a huge arsenal at your disposal.”

 If you’re not sure where to start, Aaptiv has hundreds of on-demand fitness classes across multiple disciplines, including running, indoor cycling, strength training, yoga, and more.